 Bridgeview Box Park

 With outdoor games, restaurants, shops, and a view of the river, this open-air container park has it all!
-Bridgeview Box Park is a great place to grab a bite before or after a visit to the aquarium!
+Bridgeview Box Park is a great place to grab a bite before or after a visit to the Newport Aquarium!

 The Gruff